-This annex outlines the process regarding the investigation, and reporting of all security incidents concerning the HORIZON Network and all IT equipment.
+This annex outlines the process regarding the investigation, and reporting of all security incidents concerning the HORIZON Network and all IT equipment, and any Payment Brand incident (PCI).

 9.2 Aim

 The aim of these instructions is to ensure that details of all IT related security incidents are reported to one central point and that any follow up investigations are managed in an efficient and auditable manner.